Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 - A smaller \( k \) (e.g., \( k=1 \)) makes the model sensitive to noise and outliers, leading to a more complex decision boundary.
 - A larger \( k \) (e.g., \( k=10 \)) smooths the decision boundary, making the model less sensitive to individual data points.

+#### 6.3.3 **When to use K-Neares Neighbor**
+- When the dataset is small and you need a simple, easy-to-understand model.
+- When the data has a relatively low-dimensional feature space and is not noisy.
+- When there is no need for explicit training, as KNN is a lazy learner (it simply memorizes the data).
+- When you have local patterns or relationships that can be detected based on proximity to neighbors.

+***Not suitable when:***
+- The dataset is large, as KNN can be computationally expensive at prediction time (since it requires calculating distances to all training points).
+- The dataset is high-dimensional (the curse of dimensionality can make distance metrics less effective).
+- The dataset has many irrelevant features or is noisy, which can mislead the distance-based metric.

 ---

 ### **6.4 Conclusion**